 From: The Bronx, New York.
-LA Opera: upcoming virtual debut with the Digital Short Death by Tyshawn Sorey.
+LA Opera: director of Tyshawn Sorey's Digital Short Death (2021).

 Her film Gavin Grimm Vs., about a transgender teen from Virginia headed to the Supreme Court, was awarded a Webby for Public Service and Activism.
 With a focus on the craft of vérité storytelling, Nadia is regarded as one of the leading cinematographers in documentary filmmaking.
 Her cinematography credits include the Sundance award-winner Motherland, Academy Award-nominated and Sundance Grand Jury Prize-winner Trouble the Water, and Sundance award-winner Trapped.
 Nadia is a member of the Academy of Motion Picture Arts and Sciences and an alum of the International Center of Photography.